INSTRUMENTAL JAZZ ENSEMBLE AUDITIONS

 Sacramento, CA 95819-6015

-Placement in all Sacramento State Jazz Ensembles is by audition only, and will be held on Friday, August 30, 2013.
-Sign-up sheets are posted on the
+Placement in all Sacramento State Jazz Ensembles is by audition only, and will be held on Thursday, August 28, 2014 from 10am-2pm.
+Sign-up sheets are posted on the jazz studio

 HORN PLAYERS (non-jazz chairs):